Samialsayadi/Classification-of-Arabic-Tex/README.md

 # Classification of Arabic Text Using Singular Value Decomposition and Fuzzy C-Means Algorithms

-The proposed system have generated Arabic Classification and it may use to classify arabic documents, comments on social madie, and also classify the opionion about product.
+The proposed system has generated Arabic Classification and it may use to classify Arabic documents, comments on social media, and also classify the opinion about the product.

-The algorithm uses Singular Value Decompisiotn to reduce high dimention and execute the smantic classification, then apply Fuzzy C-Means as Classifier Algorithm.
+The algorithm uses Singular Value Decompisiotn to reduce high dimension and execute the semantic classification, then apply Fuzzy C-Means as Classifier Algorithm.

 The  proposed system consists of two main scripts:  `cleaning_arabic.py` and  `Arabic_Fuzzy_Cmean.py`.